gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

         apt-get install nova-api nova-cert novnc nova-consoleauth nova-scheduler nova-novncproxy nova-doc nova-conductor

-which are the nova components.
+which are the nova components needed.

-Create nova service and endpoint:

-We have to create an endpoint for the OpenStack nova service.
+We have to create now an endpoint for the OpenStack nova service.
 This is to be done on the **auth-node**, so please login there and follow the steps:

 * Setup the environment: